Exercise is an essential part of any weight loss routine, but people often worry about its impact on their bodies.

 4. Add Incline/decline

 One way to make a treadmill routine more challenging is by adding hills.
-Adding inclines instead of flat surfaces on treadmills will reap benefits in calorie consumption and make the exercises seem easier as well.
+Adding inclines instead of flat surfaces on treadmills will reap benefits in calorie consumption, and completing the exercises seems easier.

 The Bottom Line

-It’s not always easy to lose weight, but with a little bit of knowledge and some dedication you can do it.
-One way that many people find success in their weight loss journey is by running on a treadmill at the gym for 30 minutes every day.
+It’s not always easy to lose weight, but you can do it with a little bit of knowledge and some dedication.
+Many people find success in their weight loss journey by running on a treadmill at the gym for 30 minutes every day.

-You will need to set aside time each morning or evening before work or after dinner so that you have plenty of free time for your workout session as well as enough energy to push through the pain barrier when exercising becomes difficult.
+You will need to set aside time each morning or evening before work or after dinner so that you have plenty of free time for your workout session and enough energy to push through the pain barrier when exercising becomes difficult.